thebadladns/wasteladns/c++_2024-/src/TestSDF/README.md

 ## Breakdown

-The SDF scene is roughly based from a very quick mock-up done in Adobe Neo:
+The SDF scene is roughly based on a very quick mock-up done in Adobe Neo:

 ![](breakdown_0.gif)